 Agnes: One of your recent books on this area is Power Your Tribe.
-But, before we start discussing it, you have just mentioned the premise of constant change, which is the jumping off point for the book as well.
+But, before we start discussing it, you have just mentioned the premise of constant change, which is the jumping-off point for the book as well.
 How do organisations typically react to change?

 Christine Comaford: Seeing people stuck, and solving problems that don’t exist.
 Seeing them focus on problems that are low value, missing the priorities and having everything urgent, and when everything is urgent nothing is important.
 Avoiding conflict or blowing up.
 Using blame versus taking responsibility.
 So, when I see these things start to show up it is because people are struggling with navigating change.
-The first thing we usually do with change is we resist it.
+The first thing we usually do with change is to resist it.
 Resistance is futile - if you are a Star Trek fan.

 Agnes: Before we discuss those two tools, may I just ask how do leaders, and men, feel discussing their emotions at work?
-How do you get people talk about their emotions or even recognize what it is?
+How do you get people to talk about their emotions or even recognize what it is?

 Step 1 is actually having that self awareness.
 Being able to name what emotions you are actually currently experiencing.
-This is the point where we suggest that you grab your Emotion Wheel, check in and find out what is happening with you.
-Because you’re emotional state is determining the meaning that you are making about whatever is happening in your world, and that is determining your behaviour and your belief system.
+This is the point where we suggest that you grab your Emotion Wheel, check-in and find out what is happening with you.
+Because your emotional state is determining the meaning that you are making about whatever is happening in your world, and that is determining your behaviour and your belief system.
 They are all connected.
 So, if we see somebody and he or she looks grumpy and we feel stressed, and then we decide that they are disappointed with us, we tend to tell ourselves: he or she is never happy with my work, and maybe I just do mediocre work and start looking for a new job.
 That is all stuff that you have just made up.